 When using hyaluronic acid for acne, it’s best to choose a formula that’s free from oil and fragrance.
 Aside from these, the Vichy Mineral 89 Hydrating Hyaluronic Acid Serum and Daily Face Moisturizer contains mineral-rich volcanic water, sourced straight from French volcanoes.

 For the moment of truth: Is hyaluronic acid good for acne?

 Although hyaluronic acid promotes skin hydration and can be helpful for people dealing with acne caused by damaged skin barriers, keep in mind that this is not the whole story.
-If you don’t use hyaluronic acid properly it can take you to the other extreme: dehydrate the skin and cause acne.
+If you don’t use hyaluronic acid for skin properly it can cause unwanted results: dehydrate the skin and cause acne.